JollyChenn/credit-card-fraud-detection/README.md

 **1. Get the data**

-Download `creditcard.csv` from [Kaggle](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud) (free account needed) and put it in this folder.
+Download `creditcard.csv` from [Kaggle](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud) and put it in this folder.

 **2. Install packages**
 ```bash
 pip install -r requirements.txt
 ```

-**3. Train**
+**3. Train the model**
 ```bash
 python fraud_detection_model.py
 ```

-Takes about 2-3 minutes.
-Trains both models, picks the best one, runs SHAP, saves everything.
+Takes around 2-3 minutes.

 **4. View the dashboard**
 ```bash
 python -m http.server 8000
 ```
 Then open `http://localhost:8000/dashboard.html` in your browser.
-(You need the local server because browsers block local file fetching for security reasons.)

-**5. Score your own transactions**
+**5. Score transactions live**
 ```bash
 python fraud_scorer.py
 ```

-Four modes: score a custom transaction, score random real ones from the dataset, batch scoring with cost analysis, or a SHAP deep-dive on any single transaction.

 ---

-## Things I learned
+## What I learned

-The accuracy paradox is real.
-Before this project I would have been happy with 99% accuracy.
-Now I know that means nothing if your model predicts the majority class for everything.
+Accuracy means nothing when your classes are imbalanced.
+I would have been happy with 99% before this project.
+Now I know that number is meaningless if the model never actually catches the minority class.

-Data leakage is subtle.
-I almost fit my StandardScaler on the full dataset before splitting.
-That leaks future information into training and makes your results look better than they are.
-Scaler gets fit on training data only, then applied to test.
+Data leakage is subtle and easy to miss.
+I almost fit the StandardScaler on the full dataset before splitting.
+That leaks test information into training and makes results look better than they are.

 SHAP changed how I think about ML.
-A model that can't explain itself isn't useful in a regulated industry.
-Banking especially — you have a legal obligation to explain decisions to customers.
-SHAP makes that possible.
+A model that can't explain itself isn't deployable in a regulated industry.
+Banking has legal obligations around decision explainability and SHAP makes that possible.

 ---